Project-MANAS/waypoint_server/README.md

 roslaunch waypoint_server waypoint_server.launch
 ```

+The waypoint server also implements service calls.
+- Pose Waypoint
+    Service call on the topic `pose_waypoint` sets pose waypoint with respect to the map frame.
+This accepts waypoint as a `PoseStamped` message type.
+- Geo Waypoint
+Service call on the topic `geo_waypoint` sets geo waypoint with respect to the map frame.
+This accepts waypoint as a `NavSatFix` message type.

+The service calls return `1` is the waypoint was successfully published.
+Refer the srv files for more info.

 #### Google Maps integration
 Create a Google Maps Developer account and generate an **API Key** with **Maps** and **Places** options selected.
 Inside the repository type the following: